MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     The following instructions show you how to install and test the sample driver.

     The INF file required for installing this driver is *TabletAudioSample.inf*.
 On the target computer, open a Command Prompt window as Administrator.
-Navigate to your driver package folder, right click the TabletAudioSample.inf file and select **Install**.
+Navigate to your driver package folder, right-click the TabletAudioSample.inf file, and then select **Install**.

     A dialog box will appear indicating that the test driver is an unsigned driver.
-Click on “Install this driver anyway” to proceed.
+Click **Install this driver anyway** to proceed.

     ![windows security warning - windows can't verify the publisher](images/debuglab-image-install-security-warning.png)